LeDDGroup/typescript-transform-paths/README.md

 {
   "compilerOptions": {
     "baseUrl": "./",
+    // Configure your path mapping here
     "paths": {
       "@utils/*": ["utils/*"]
     },
-    // Note: In order to transform *both* js and d.ts files, you need to add both of the below lines to plugins "plugins": [
+    // Note: To transform paths in both .js and .d.ts files, be sure to add both lines to plugins "plugins": [
       // Transform paths in output .js files
       { "transform": "typescript-transform-paths" },